 When you have metal dental work in your mouth, one possibility is that you can have an allergy to that metal.
-This will cause chronic inflammation around that dental work.
+This can cause a variety of symptoms, one of which would be chronic inflammation around that dental work.

 Many people are allergic to nickel.
-Often the allergy becomes noticeable with earrings and people will need to get non-allergenic earrings, made without nickel.
+The Centers for Disease Control estimates that 10-20% of the population are allergic to nickel.
+Often the allergy becomes noticeable with earrings and people with metal allergies will need to get non-allergenic earrings, made without nickel.

-Nickel is a component of some alloys used for dental crowns and removable partial dentures.
+Nickel, besides being a component of base metal alloys used for dental crowns, is also used in removable partial dentures.
 If you have a sensitivity to nickel, you will experience a chronic inflammation around these crowns or partials.

 Allergy to dental amalgam, an alloy of silver, mercury, and small amounts of tin, copper, and/or zinc, is very rare, but instances have been reported.
-We are not aware of any documented allergies to precious metals such as gold and platinum.
+I am not aware of any documented allergies to precious metals such as gold and platinum.

 Based on email questions I get from patients, many dentists ignore this metal allergy issue.
 In my opinion, every dentist should have a medical history questionnaire in which they ask patients if they have ever had a sensitivity reaction to any metal, and, if they have, their chart should be flagged to avoid any of these base metals such as nickel and chromium.